CTET Syllabus 2026: Official Paper 1 & Paper 2 Syllabus PDF Download

 a) Comprehension: 15 Questions

-Two unseen prose passages (discursive, literary, narrative, or scientific) with items focusing on comprehension, grammar, and verbal skill.
+Two unseen prose passages (discursive, literary, narrative, or scientific) assessing comprehension, grammar, and linguistic proficiency.

 b) Pedagogy of Language Development: 15 Questions

-Language 2 must be distinct from Language 1.
-Candidates select two languages from a list of 20, but the chosen languages must be different.
+Language 2 must be different from Language 1.
+Candidates choose two languages from the list of 20 available options.
+You cannot select the same language for both categories.

 CTET Paper 2 Syllabus 2026

-Note: In CTET Paper 2, Mathematics & Science together account for 60 questions, while Social Studies accounts for 60 questions.
-Candidates must choose between the Mathematics & Science section or the Social Studies section.
+Note: In CTET Paper 2, Mathematics & Science combined contain 60 questions, while Social Studies accounts for 60 questions separately.
+Candidates must choose between the Mathematics/Science stream or the Social Studies stream.

 CTET Syllabus PDF

-To assist your preparation, we have provided the comprehensive CTET Syllabus PDF, containing all key topics required for the 2026 examination.
+To further assist your preparation, we have provided a link to the complete CTET Syllabus PDF, covering every topic essential for the CTET 2026 examination.

 PapersDownload PDF